Palestinian Journalist Fatally Shot While Covering Gaza Protest

 The Foreign Press Association in Israel and the Palestinian territories called on the Israeli army to conduct a fast and open investigation, and to show restraint in areas where journalists work.

 Murtaja's colleagues said he'd done videography work for the BBC, VICE and other international media, and had worked with Chinese artist Ai Weiwei on his 2017 documentary, Human Flow.
 He was also a leading videographer for Ai Weiwei's video installation, Journey of Laziz, which was recently exhibited Israel's leading museum, the Israel Museum, in Jerusalem.
-The visual artist shared photos of Martaja on his Instagram account on Saturday.
+The visual artist shared photos of Murtaja on his Instagram account on Saturday.

 The video featured Gaza's last tiger, pacing in his cage.
-An animal welfare group, Four Paws International, later evacuated the tiger from what it dubbed the "world's worst zoo," that's facing meager resources.
+An animal welfare group, Four Paws International, later evacuated the tiger from what it dubbed the "world's worst zoo," which had been facing meager resources.

 Videographer Khaled Al Ashkar said Murtaja once joked that he wished the animal welfare group would take him out of Gaza too.
 Israel and Egypt have blockaded Gaza for the last decade, ever since Hamas took control, and travel out of Gaza is severely restricted.